 Remembering to take medications is very important.
 At the time of transplantation, your child will receive medicines to suppress the immune system.
 The type or combination of medicines depends on many factors.

 You and your child must be committed to taking the prescribed doses of these medicines on a strict daily schedule.
 Not following all medical instructions can result in heart failure for your child.

-You must supervise your child’s medication schedule for the sake of her heart and her health.
+You must supervise your child's medication schedule for the sake of your child's heart and overall health.